 Lichen striatus - close-up

 Lichen striatus begins similarly to lichen planus, with small bumps (papules), but over a period of days expands to form a long streak or band of affected skin.
-The condition clears spontaneously (without medication) over a period of months.
-This condition is seen frequently in children less than 16 years old, but may also occur in adults.
+The condition clears spontaneously over a period of months.
+This condition is seen frequently in children less than 16 years old, but also occurs in adults.

 Last reviewed 11/20/2012 by Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.